Yuldash Akhunbabaev: Political career

 Akhunbabaev officially joined the Communist Party in May 1921.
 He actively fought against the Basmachi movement and its supporters, calling the supporters of the movement "a traitor to the people and the motherland."

 Yuldash Akhunbabaev took part in the National delimitation in the Soviet Union, becoming one of the founding fathers of the Uzbek Soviet Socialist Republic.
 In February 1925, he was a delegate to the First Constituent Congress of the Communist Party of Uzbekistan.
 At this congress, Akhunbabaev was elected a member of the Central Committee of the Communist Party of Uzbekistan and a member of the Political Bureau of the Central Committee of the Communist Party of Uzbekistan.
 On top of that, he was elected as the Chairman of the Presidium of the Central Executive Committee of the Uzbek SSR, becoming the de facto head of state of the Uzbek SSR.
 He served as the Chairman of the Presidium of the Central Executive Committee of the Uzbek SSR until July 19, 1938, when the Central Executive Committee of the Uzbek SSR was dissolved and replaced with the Supreme Soviet of the Uzbek SSR.
 On July 21, 1938, he became the first Chairman of the Presidium of the Supreme Soviet of the Uzbek SSR, partially succeeding himself and Usman Yusupov as the head of the Uzbek SSR.
 He held the position of Chairman of the Presidium of the Supreme Soviet of the Uzbek SSR until his death in 1943.
 He was also a deputy of the Supreme Soviet of the Soviet Union from 1937 until his death.

 He often met and spoke with Joseph Stalin and other representatives of leadership in the Soviet Union.
 Although he did not directly participate in the Great Patriotic War, Akhunbabaev mobilized the entire labor force of the Uzbek SSR for rear support in the war.
 He also sent thousands of wagons loaded with flour, oil, fabrics, wool, metals, and other useful items to the front, using railways.

 Death

-Yuldash Akhunbabaev passed away unexpectedly at the age of 57 in Tashkent, Uzbek SSR, Soviet Union.
+Yuldash Akhunbabaev died on 28 February 1943 in Tashkent, Uzbek SSR, Soviet Union.
 He managed to stay alive and unharmed during the Great Purge, despite the fact that he was a first generation Uzbek Communist, which increased the chances of being purged.
 The reason for Akhunbabaev's death is a subject of debate, with there still being no reliable sources that explain the cause of his death.
 He is buried at the Chigatai Cemetery.